levieggert/SwiftFlow/README.md

 - **FlowStepType** A protocol that is passed to the FlowDelegate's navigate function.
 Your custom enum will adopt this protocol and provide cases as navigation steps (actions).

 ### How To Use SwiftFlow
+For now you can take a look at the example project (Example/SwiftFlow-Example) to see how flow's are setup.

+More to come here...